kovendhan5/intel-project/README.md

 # Pixelated Image Correction using Machine Learning

-This project aims to correct pixelated images by utilizing a Convolutional Neural Network (CNN) model.
+This project aims to correct pixelated images by utilizing a Convolutional Neural Network (CNN) model and SRGAN model is used to upscale pixelated images to higher resolutions.
 The project consists of two main parts: training the model and using the trained model to upscale and correct pixelated images.

 ## Table of Contents
 - [Introduction](#introduction)